 Ground oatmeal, flour, blueberries, a banana, and a couple of eggs make a healthy dog cookie you can easily pack for hikes and long car rides.
 Whole wheat flour, rolled oats, creamy peanut butter, egg, flaxseed, blueberries, and bananas make a fun rollable dough.

 You can make it into your dog’s favorite shape for their handy treats.
-Fresh blueberries, a ripe banana, some strawberries, and Greek yogurt are blended, then poured into silicone trays and frozen to make a dog ice dream delight.
+Fresh blueberries, a ripe banana, some strawberries, and Greek yogurt are blended, then poured into silicone trays and frozen to make a dog ice cream delight.

-Mixing Other Healthy Dog Foods with Blueberries and Bananas
+Mixing Other Healthy Dog Foods With Blueberries and Bananas

-On the healthier side of what we feed our dogs, you could make ground turkey, oatmeal, squash or pumpkin chunks with blueberries and bananas.
+On the healthier side of what we feed our dogs, you could make ground turkey, oatmeal, squash, or pumpkin chunks with blueberries and bananas.
 Spinach, carrots, zucchini, peas, ground chicken, and brown rice, drizzled with banana blueberry sauce, one of my dog’s all-time favorite meals, could be a hit with your dog too.

 At the same time, homemade meals do not always consist of all the nutrients your dog needs.
 It is essential to consult with your vet if you will start incorporating these into your dog’s diet.

-Our dogs share so much love with us it is wonderful to know we can give them the supper treats of blueberries and bananas.
+Our dogs share so much love with us that it is wonderful to know we can give them the supper treats of blueberries and bananas.
 They get to enjoy the fresh popping berries and the creamy delights, and we don’t have to worry; we are letting them have something that isn’t good for them.

 As pet parents, we celebrate the day they were born, the day they moved in with us, and any other reasons we can come up with to have notable events with our dogs.
 We have delightful dog cakes we can enjoy on those spectacular days with our dogs!
 Just remember, too much of a good thing could become dark blue or black runners.